 The distinction matters because code is descriptive — it shows the current state.
 Product truth is prescriptive — it says what the product promises and where those promises are still uncertain.

 An agent that only reads code will always assume the current implementation is intentional.
-An agent that also reads a product contract can distinguish between "this is a deliberate design decision" and "this is a temporary hack that should be replaced."
+An agent that also reads a behavior spec can distinguish between "this is a deliberate design decision" and "this is a temporary hack that should be replaced."

 That's the difference between an agent that writes correct code and an agent that builds the right product.